 Bubble Gum Bliss

 "Bubble Gum Bliss" is a groundbreaking web project that blurs the boundaries between imagination and digital storytelling.
 Designed as a virtual shop, the project offers users a unique opportunity to explore immersive journeys through fictional worlds, all triggered by consuming virtual bubble gums.
-Each gum acts as a gateway to a different, richly detailed experience, combining elements of art, technology, and user engagement.

 Key Achievements

-• Conceptualized and executed a fictional universe that integrates abstract patterns, optical illusions, and dynamic animations to captivate users.
+• Conceptualized and executed a fictional universe that integrates abstract patterns, optical illusions, and dynamic animations to captivate users

-• Developed a 360° rotating skybox using advanced JavaScript techniques.
+• Developed a 360° rotating skybox using advanced JavaScript techniques

-• Utilized AI-generated content for visuals and text.
+• Utilized AI-generated content for visuals and text

-• Implemented interactive storytelling techniques for deeper engagement.
+• Implemented interactive storytelling techniques for deeper engagement

 Technologies Used

-• AI Tools: MidJourney and Photoshop for visuals.
+• AI Tools: MidJourney and Photoshop for visuals

-• Figma: for prototyping and UI design.
+• Figma: for prototyping and UI design

 Challenges and Learnings